dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 11 It’s unlikely that the cost of checking whether keyword parameters had been passed would be a detectible drag on performance since checking whether a variable is NIL is going to be pretty cheap.
 On the other hand, these functions returned by where are going to be right in the middle of the inner loop of any select, update, or delete-rows call, as they have to be called once per entry in the database.
 Anyway, for illustrative purposes, this will have to do.

-12 Macros are also run by the interpreter—however, it’s easier to understand the point of macros when you think about compiled code.
+12 Macros are also run by the interpreter — however, it’s easier to understand the point of macros when you think about compiled code.
 As with everything else in this chapter, I’ll cover this in greater detail in future chapters.

 ### 3.9 Wrapping Up